realpes/grav-plugin-login-oauth2-authelia/README.md

 **NOTE:** Please use the same **Callback URIs** and configuration from **Login OAuth2 Plugin**.

 This repository is inspired from the [trilbymedia/grav-plugin-login-oauth2-extras](http://github.com/trilbymedia/grav-plugin-login-oauth2-extras) a pull request was opened against this repo.
+After acceptation this repository will be closed.

+## Disclaimer
+This repository is UNOFFICIAL and is currently being tested.
+The use of this plugin is your entire responsibility, the author of this plugin disclaims any responsibility.

 ## Installation